-To configure your Google Cloud Platform (GCP) Organization resource, you need to use a G Suite or Cloud Identity super admin account.
+To configure your Google Cloud Organization resource, you need to use a G Suite or Cloud Identity super admin account.
 Super admin accounts have irrevocable administrative permissions that we do not recommended using in the day-to-day administration of your organization.
-This page describes best practices for using your G Suite or Cloud Identity super admin accounts with your Google Cloud Platform organization.
+This page describes best practices for using your G Suite or Cloud Identity super admin accounts with your Google Cloud organization.

 A Cloud Identity account only provides authentication and identity management functionality, independent of G Suite.

 Create a super admin email address

 Create a new email address that is not specific to a particular user as the G Suite or Cloud Identity super admin account.
 This account should be further secured with multi-factor authentication, and could be used as an emergency recovery tool.

 Designate organization admins

 After you have acquired a new organization, you designate one or more organization administrators.
 This role has a smaller set of permissions that are designed to manage your day to day organization operations.